mongodb/docs/source/core/replication.rst

 ~~~~~~~~~~~~

 Hidden nodes are members of a replica set that are not only unable to
-be elected primary (i.e. have :ref:`priority
+become primary (i.e. have :ref:`priority
 <replica-set-node-priority>` set to a value of ``0``, ) but are also
 invisible to client applications.

-TODO: move most of this to the practical section.
+TODO move most of this to the practical section.

 .. seealso:: ":ref:`Replica Set Read Preference <replica-set-read-preference>`."